iWiafe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-# Display all lines of the file /etc/ssh/sshd_config starting with a letter.
-Include capital letters as well
+# Write a command that finds all empty files and directories in the current directory and all sub-directories.